muke5hy/larntocode.com/content/tailwind/getting-started/introduction.md

 ---

 ## Introduction

-Flowbite is an open-source library of UI components based on the utility-first Tailwind CSS framework featuring dark mode support, a Figma design system, and more.

-It includes all of the commonly used components that a website requires, such as buttons, dropdowns, navigation bars, modals, but also some more advanced interactive elements such as datepickers.

-All of the elements are built using the utility classes from Tailwind CSS and vanilla JavaScript.

-<iframe width="100%" class="my-8 rounded-lg shadow-lg yt-video" src="https://www.youtube.com/embed/KaLxCiilHns" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Here's a quick overview of the Flowbite ecosystem including the open source Tailwind components library, the Figma design files, and the pro version.